Continuum Surface Energy from a Lattice Model: A Continuous Surface Energy Density

 \section{A Continuous Surface Energy Density}

 There are two issues associated with the surface energy density $\hgg$.
 The first issue is the lack of continuity of $\hgg(F,\cdot)$.
-This suggests that the \emph{surface energy minimisation problem}, that of minimising the integral $\int_\po\hgg(F,n)ds$ over a suitable class of regions $\Om$ with $|\Om|$ fixed, may actually be ill posed.
+This suggests that the \emph{surface energy minimization problem}, that of minimizing the integral $\int_\po\hgg(F,n)ds$ over a suitable class of regions $\Om$ with $|\Om|$ fixed, may actually be ill posed.